st156832/RAML-NeedleBench-Blog/_pages/about.md

 - **Performance**:
    Finally, the issue of performance.
 While many models claim large theoretical context windows of 128k+ tokens, the question remains, whether their performance stays consistent when actually utilizing that space.
 The last couple of years have seen the development of various benchmarking tools and frameworks to assess whether or not these models can keep up when confronted with large context scenarios.
 Generally, a models acceptable performance cutoff seems to fall significantly short of its claimed maximal context size.

-With the general overview out of the way, lets now dive deeper into the performance assessment.
-This article covers three long context evaluation benchmarks, as well as one of the original long context evaluations tests, the widely known Needle in a Haystack test.

 Related Work - A needle in the Haystack
 ======
- The Needle in a Haystack test, or NIAH was developed by Greg Kamradt in 2023, specifically to evaluate model performance at large context sizes.
-Kamradt published his methodology and findings from performing the test on OpenAIs ChatGPT-4 and Claude-2.1 on [Twitter](https://x.com/gregkamradt/status/1722386725635580292) and [GitHub](https://github.com/gkamradt/LLMTest_NeedleInAHaystack).
+ The Needle in a Haystack test, or NIAH was developed by Greg Kamradt in 2023 to evaluate model performance at large context sizes.
+Kamradt published his methodology and findings, performing the test on OpenAIs ChatGPT-4 and Claude-2.1, on [Twitter](https://x.com/gregkamradt/status/1722386725635580292) and [GitHub](https://github.com/gkamradt/LLMTest_NeedleInAHaystack).
 Since then, NIAH has has been incorporated and build upon by various authors and researchers and it made its way into a large number of long context bench marking frameworks, including [NeedleBench](https://arxiv.org/abs/2407.11963), [Longbench](https://arxiv.org/abs/2308.14508) and [RULER](https://arxiv.org/abs/2404.06654).
 Before we take a closer look at these benchmarks, lets briefly cover the original NIHA.

 **How the NIAH test works**:
 1. Construct the haystack, a distractor text that will make up the majority of the prompt.
 Kamradt used snippets of the collection of [Paul Graham essays](https://www.paulgraham.com/articles.html) to construct the stack for the original NIAH.